Great Northern Railway (Great Britain): London opening at last

 The London (Maiden Lane) to Peterborough line was ready for a demonstration opening run on 5 August 1850, and it was opened to the public on 7 August 1850; eight passenger trains were run each way daily, with three on Sundays.
 On 8 August 1850 trains started running through from London to York.
 The Maiden Lane terminal was referred to by the company as "King's Cross".
 A through train to Edinburgh was run from 2 September 1850; the train ran via Peterborough, Boston, Lincoln, Retford, Doncaster, Knottingley, Milford Junction and York, thence by the York, Newcastle and Berwick Railway (not yet open on a direct route).

 Goods traffic started on the main line from 12 December 1850, and the Hitchin to Royston line was opened on 21 October 1850; this was extended to Shepreth on 3 August 1851.
 Captain Mark Huish had been appointed General Manager of the London and North Western Railway on its formation in 1846.
 Huish was a skilful railway diplomat, and while his methods were generally more proper than Hudson's, they were aggressive in finding means of disadvantaging competitors, such as the GNR.

 From the outset the Great Northern Railway had been anxious to acquire local railways or at least make arrangements with them, in order to expand the company's territory.
 In 1852 the shareholders expressed their displeasure at the volume of financial commitments implied by these, but the Chairman Edmund Denison continued his policy, without showing his hand.

 Opening of the Towns Line

 The company had prioritised construction of the Loop Line via Lincoln at the expense of the so-called Towns Line, the direct line from Peterborough to Doncaster.
 When this work was pressed forward, a number of difficulties presented themselves, including failure of a contractor.
-However, the line opened for goods traffic on 15 July 1852, and for passengers on 1 August 1851.
+However, the line opened for passengers on 1 August 1851, and for goods traffic on 15 July 1852.
 The Towns Line ran from Werrington Junction north of Peterborough to Retford, where the MS&LR connected by a spur, known as the Lincoln Curve.
 There were flat crossings at Newark with the Midland Railway and at Retford with the MS&LR main line.
 A south to west curve was laid in at Retford, enabling a GNR service to Sheffield.